pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 timestamps given to the events.
 So if you use this class in this way, do make sure your clocks are in sync.

+Todo: Code example.

-(An improvement to this class could be to have another timestamp field that is populated by the database server, and index that instead of the application event's timestamp which would vary according to the variation between the clock of application servers.
+(An improvement could be to have a  timestamp field that is populated by the database server, and index that instead of the application event's timestamp which would vary according to the variation between the clock of application servers.
 Code changes and other suggestions are always welcome.)

-Todo: Code example.

 Contiguous integers
 ~~~~~~~~~~~~~~~~~~~